Herman's Hermits: 1960s fame

-1971–present
+1970s–present

+Peter Noone left in 1971 to pursue a solo career in the United States.
+In 1973, a cover of the song "(I Think I'm Over) Getting Over You" went to number 63 on the Adult Contemporary Chart.

 When Noone left the group in 1971, the Hermits continued, first with singer Pete Cowap.
 They signed with RCA Records in the UK and, as "The Hermits", recorded two singles at Strawberry Studios and an unreleased album (under the name Sourmash) produced by Eric Stewart.
-The group subsequently cut one-off singles for Private Stock, Buddah and Roulette in respectively 1975, 1976 and 1977, without significant success.
-Noone did return to front Herman's Hermits during a 1973–1974 U.S. multi-artist tour of "British Invasion" acts, after which Whitwam, Leckenby and Green (who assumed lead vocal duties until his 1980 retirement) continued to tour with newer members, including Rod Gerrard (formerly with Wayne Fontana & the Mindbenders and Salford Jets).
+The group subsequently cut one-off singles for Private Stock, Buddah, and Roulette in 1975, 1976, and 1977 without significant success.
+Noone did return to front Herman's Hermits during a 1973–1974 U.S. multi-artist tour of "British Invasion" acts, after which Whitwam, Leckenby, and Green (who assumed lead vocal duties until his 1980 retirement) continued to tour with newer members, including Rod Gerrard (formerly with Wayne Fontana & the Mindbenders and Salford Jets).
+Hopwood left in 1972.

-Hopwood and Leckenby eventually started a music company, Pluto Music, which is still in business as of 2023 working primarily on commercial and animation soundtracks.
+Karl Green left the band in 1980 to spend more time with his family.
+He later opened a plumbing and tiling business in London.

+In 1986, the Hermits opened for the Hep Stars and the Monkees on their 1980s reunion tours of the US.

 Hopwood has since become a composer of scores for film and television.
 Green has become a manager of sound systems for concert venues along London's South Bank.

 Leckenby died of non-Hodgkin lymphoma in 1994, leaving Whitwam as the only original member of the band.
-The band's current lineup consists of Whitwam, lead singer and bassist Geoff Foot, guitarist Paul Cornwell and keyboardist Tony Hancox.
 Noone continues to play solo shows billed as "Herman's Hermits starring Peter Noone".

-Legal disputes between Whitwam and Noone have forced the former to rename the band "Herman's Hermits starring Barry Whitwam" when they tour in North America, but they remain billed as "Herman's Hermits" worldwide.
+On 8 June 1997, Hopwood, Green, and Whitwam reunited to play a one-off reunion concert with Noone.